utibenoah/uniuyo-emergency-system/README.md

-# univery of uyo emergency system
+# university of uyo emergency system

 for student use